MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/web/tutorials/babylonjs-webxr-helloworld/introduction-01.md

 # Tutorial: Create your first WebXR application using BabylonJS

-This tutorial shows you how to create a basic Mixed Reality app using BabylonJS and Visual Studio Code.
-The app renders a cube allowing user to rotate it to bring the other faces into view and interact with it.
+This tutorial will show you how to create a basic Mixed Reality app using BabylonJS and Visual Studio Code.
+The app you're going to build will render a cube, let you rotate it to bring the other faces into view, and add interactions.
 In this tutorial, you learn how to:

 > [!div class="checklist"]
 > * Set up a development environment